 Laboratorios Rubió contributed to this clinical trial by donating hydroxychloroquine and placebos.

 The project has a budget of €530,100 and is being funded by the Carlos III Health Institute.
+This trial has been registered at the ClinicalTrials.gov site with the number NCT04410562.

 The leaders of this research project at the participating hospitals are María del Mar Gil and Belén Santacruz (Hospital Universitario de Torrejón), Dolores Gómez (Hospital Sant Joan de Déu), Anna Goncé (Hospital Clínic–University of Barcelona), Elisa Llurba (Hospital de la Santa Creu i Sant Pau), Clara Menéndez (ISGlobal–Hospital Clínic) and Miguel Ángel Rodríguez Zambrano (Hospital HM Puerta del Sur).